jpeters-cloud/wireframing/README.md

 Figma allows designers to quickly move from lo-fi wireframes to high-fidelity mockups in the same workspace.
 It’s especially useful in team environments due to its collaborative nature and seamless feedback integration.
 Designers can also take advantage of templates, plugins, and extensive design libraries to speed up workflow.

+## Benefits of Wireframing in Software Development

+Wireframing is not just a design task — it plays a critical role in the overall software development lifecycle (SDLC).
+It serves as a blueprint that helps teams align on functionality, layout, and user experience before development begins.

+### 1. Clear Visual Representation

+Wireframes provide a straightforward way to visualize how a product will function and appear.
+This makes abstract requirements more concrete for both technical and non-technical stakeholders.

+**Example:** In a hotel booking system, a wireframe showing the search and booking flow helps developers understand how users will interact with the calendar, filters, and room listings.

+---

+### 2. Improved Collaboration and Communication

+Wireframes serve as a central reference point for discussions between designers, developers, product managers, and clients.
+They help reduce miscommunication and ensure everyone shares the same vision.

+**Example:** If the product team envisions a multi-step checkout process, the wireframe can visually break down each step (e.g., selecting dates, entering user info, payment) for feedback and confirmation before any code is written.

+---

+### 3. Early Detection of Issues

+By laying out structure and functionality early on, wireframes help teams identify UX issues, missing features, or unnecessary complexity early in the project — when changes are easier and cheaper to make.

+**Example:** A wireframe might reveal that too many filters on a hotel search page clutter the layout, prompting the team to simplify before development begins.

+---

+### 4. Saves Time and Reduces Costs

+Spending time on wireframing can prevent costly rework by catching errors in logic or design early.
+Developers can start coding with greater clarity, reducing back-and-forth and last-minute changes.

+---

+### 5. Enhances User-Centered Design

+Wireframes keep the user experience at the forefront by forcing teams to think through interactions, layout priorities, and screen flow.

+**Example:** A mobile-first wireframe ensures key actions like "Book Now" are placed prominently for better accessibility on small screens.